-While divorce rates have flattened for most age groups, there is one segment of the population where divorce rates are actually increasing - couples in long-term marriages.
+While the overall divorce rate has flattened for most age groups, there is one segment of the population where divorce rates are actually increasing - couples in long-term marriages.

 A phenomenon known as gray divorce.

 Certainly divorce is difficult no matter how long you've been married or how old you are.
 But if you're divorcing after a long-term marriage, there's a whole lot you need to know - and watch out for!

 In this post you'll learn: